suiGn/netget/docs/README.md

 # NetGet

 -----------
 ### [Project Status : Experimental and Under Development, Subject to Major Changes]
 The module is in active development, and as such, it is subject to significant changes as we refine our approach and methodologies to best support our goals.
 visit: https://neurons.me to learn more.
 ----------

 # Unleash the Cyberspace Within
 **NetGet** streamlines the orchestration of digital domains with the simplicity of a pedal's press, enabling seamless symphonies across networked realms.
-This **modular gateway framework,** designed for Node.js applications, acts as a dynamic conduit, **directing internet traffic to local services** with unparalleled ease.
-Inspired by the vast digital landscapes of cyberpunk lore, NetGet empowers developers to manage and expand their digital footprints without the complexities traditionally associated with network configurations.
+Acts as a dynamic conduit, **directing internet traffic to local services**.
+Inspired by the vast digital landscapes of cyberpunk lore.

 Visit [netget.me](https://netget.me)